kyma-project/community/capabilities/console-microfrontends.md

 ## Vision

-* User Experience
+* Concise User Experience

     * Provide easy and intuitive user interfaces for kyma to support its users in the best possible way
     * Focus on a consistent user experience based on unified [Fiori 3 Fundamentals](https://sap.github.io/fundamental/components/index.html) style guides
-    * Enable most common user journeys in the UI so that usage CLI is not required
+    * Enable most common user journeys in the UI so that usage of CLI is not required
     * Don't hide the kubernetes nature from the user but augment it with kyma-specific user guidance

-* Extensibility & Modularity
+* Extensible & Modular

     * Use [Luigi orchestration framework](https://github.com/kyma-project/luigi) as UI extension mechanism to ease customization
     * Compose user interfaces from modular and highly reusable UI components
     * Ensure consistent and correct usage of microfrontend-hosting

-* Unified API access
+* Fast & Responsive

-    * Use unified GraphQL API facade for all user interfaces
+    * Quick loading time for user interfaces
-    * Leverage websockets for server-push communication
+    * Load only the essential data that is needed for rendering user interfaces and nothing more (use GraphQL)
+    * Give the user feedback for his actions (use websockets)